-Anna Zivarts is a low-vision mom and Director of the Disability Mobility Initiative at Disability Rights Washington located in Seattle, Washington.
-Anna is an advocate for those who cannot or do not drive, pursuing improved transportation options for the state of Washington.
+Anna Zivarts is a low-vision mom and Director of the Disability Mobility Initiative at Disability Rights Washington in Seattle, Washington.
+Anna advocates for those who cannot or do not drive, pursuing improved transportation options for the state of Washington.
 Anna serves on the State Cooper Jones Active Transportation Council, Autonomous Vehicle Work Group, and TDM Executive Board.